pk-000000/pk-000000/README.md

 But you should understand that I'm lazy and wait

-Below is my skils of dev
+Below is my skils for dev

 Platform & Languages